 Once your appliance is safely in your new kitchen or utility room, this little guide will remind you how to install your new dishwasher.

-A note on integrated appliances
+A note on built-in appliances

 Moving built-in appliances is a little less straightforward as you will first need to remove unit doors from the appliance.
 Always check with the user manual and installation guide for details on how to do this.